 - Cryosurgery: It treats chromomycosis by using liquid nitrogen in combination with Itraconazole therapy.
 The cryosurgery method destroys the fungus within 1-2 weeks from the site of the lesion.

-- Thermotherapy: It uses pocket warmers, which are allowed to place on the lesion site 24 hours a day.
-Thermotherapy is found to be effective in conjugation with antifungal chemotherapy.
+- Thermotherapy: It uses pocket warmers, which are allowed to place on the lesion site for 24 hours.
+Thermotherapy is effective in conjugation with antifungal chemotherapy.

 - Laser vaporisation: This method, in combination with thermotherapy, can successfully excise the sclerotic nodules.
-Laser vaporisation method used in Germany to treat the buttock lesions.
+The laser vaporisation method treats the buttock lesions.